-Are you concerned about your prostrate, or sexually transmitted diseases or about your overall health as a Man?
+Are you concerned about your prostate, or sexually transmitted diseases or about your overall health as a Man?
 You may want to see a Urologist.
 You can call Clinic One at 01-5009233 to schedule an appointment with our team Urologist.

-- Traces of blood in urine (hematuria)
+- Traces of blood in the urine (hematuria)

 - Difficulty in urinating

 - Incontinence: lack of voluntary control over urination or defecation.